University of Missouri–Kansas City: Scofield Hall

 Scofield Hall was built in 1912, and was originally a private residence.
 In 1931, William Volker acquired it and donated it to the university.
 It was named after Carleton Scofield, who was chancellor of the university when it merged with the University of Missouri System.
 The Arts & Sciences advising office as well as the Language Resource Center and the Department of Foreign Languages & Literatures are located in Scofield Hall.
 Scofield Hall is located on the north end of the Quad.

 Epperson House

 Epperson House is located south of 52nd St. between Oak and Cherry.
 The Tudor-Gothic structure was completed in 1923 at a cost of $450,000.
 Originally built as a private residence, Epperson House contained 48 rooms, six bathrooms, elevators, a swimming pool, and a billiard room, spread through four floors.
 The residence was built by Uriah S. Epperson, who was a banker, industrialist, and philanthropist who amassed significant wealth from insurance and meat-packing industries.
 The building was donated to the university in 1942 for use as a men's dormitory until 1956.
 Epperson is well known for its apparent hauntings, which earned it a spot on Unsolved Mysteries as one of the top five haunted houses in the United States.
+The house now sits vacant and unused, awaiting incite from the chancellor on what it will be used for next.